Guarantee Our Essentials

 This is only £91 a week for a single adult.
 That means there’s a significant shortfall between people’s living costs and their income, and it’s pushing people to food banks.

 This is why we’re working with the Joseph Rowntree Foundation to call for an Essentials Guarantee within Universal Credit, which means the basic rate at least covers life’s essentials and that support can never be pulled below that level.
+Read more about the policy on JRF's website.

 Building our movement for change